Terminating Employees on Extended Leaves of Absence

 - Maintain and follow established policies regarding medical leaves of absence.

 - Ensure policies provide that employees placed on FMLA/CFRA leave are guaranteed their position if the medical leave does not exceed 12 weeks and that if an employee requires a longer leave, the employee’s position is not guaranteed.

 - If necessary, be able to demonstrate that keeping the employee’s position open for extended periods creates an undue hardship.

-- If it is an undue hardship to keep an employee’s position available for more than 12 weeks, and if the employee’s position has been filled, attempt to find an alternative position for employee upon his/her return from medical leave.
+- If it is an undue hardship to keep an employee’s position available for more than 12 weeks, and if the employee’s position has been filled, attempt to find an alternative position for an employee upon his/her return from medical leave.

 - Keep track of all correspondence regarding the expected return date.
-In Williams, numerous dates had been set for plaintiff’s return to work, but they were all extended by plaintiff’s doctor until she was finally able to return to work seven months later.
+In Williams, numerous dates had been set for the plaintiff’s return to work, but they were all extended by the plaintiff’s doctor until she was finally able to return to work seven months later.
 This made it difficult for Genentech to determine whether the plaintiff would actually return to work.

-- Continue to engage in the interactive process of determining what, if any, reasonable accommodation would enable plaintiff to return to work.
+- Continue to engage in the interactive process of determining what, if any, reasonable accommodation would enable the plaintiff to return to work.

 Feel free to suggest topics for the blog.
 We are happy to consider topics pertaining to general points of Labor and Employment Law, but we cannot answer questions about specific situations or provide legal advice.
 If you desire legal advice, you should contact an attorney.